sleekmason/Waydog-Trixie/README.md

 - Optional installers for a few different items.
 Kernels, VirtualBox, extra themes, Conky, Dropbox, and others.

-There are only a few more user-related programs to get you started.
-Firefox, Geany, Thunar, and Xfce4-terminal are standard.
+There are only a few more programs to get you started.
+Firefox, Geany, Thunar, and Xfce4-terminal are standard for the main programs.
+It is up to the user to select others.

+### Notes:
+Logging out of the different compositors requires different commands.
+If you have issues logging out to either SDDM or Ly, you may need to change the command used in /usr/local/bin/ld-logout.
+Best practice here is to copy ld-logout to ~/bin and make your changes there.

 ### Building Waydog:
 No need to wait for a new release if wanting to keep up with the latest.